ahl27/ahl27.github.io/_posts/2025-04-11-exolabel-full.md

 Sorting the list of edges is a good idea because we can do it entirely with sequential read/writes using merge sort.
 While this has `n*log n` complexity (`n` the number of edges), it ends up being significantly faster than the naive approach because sequential read/write is constant time complexity, whereas random read/write is effectively linear (making the naive approach closer to `n^2` scaling).

 As we traverse the file in step 1, we also record the edges.
 Since step 3 involves merge sort, I frontload part of the operation by sorting fixed size buffers prior to writing.
 Practically, this means that ExoLabel reads in around 40,000 edges at a time (converting strings to indices as they're read in), sorts the list of ~40k edges, then writes those to the file and clears the buffer.
 These writes are all sequential and at the end of the file, so they're extremely fast.
-This pre-sort step saves a lot of time later -- merge sort is most time-consuming at the early stages when its merging small blocks (especially when those blocks are on disk and not in RAM), and it technically only adds linear time complexity since each sort is on a constant-size array.
+This pre-sort step saves a lot of time later -- merge sort is most time-consuming at the early stages when it's merging small blocks (especially when those blocks are on disk and not in RAM), and it technically only adds linear time complexity since each sort is on a constant-size array.

 It's important to note that the buffer used to hold edges has to be global; when reading in multiple input files, the ends of files may not match up perfectly with buffer sizes.
 In tihs case, the next file should continue writing edges to the buffer prior to sorting and flushing the buffer so that all blocks in the resulting file are the same size (except potentially the very last block).